iswimfly/iswimflyBananaManiaMods/README.md

 # iswimflyBananaManiaMods

-This repository contains all of my mods (compiled), as well as the main.cs file in each of them.
+This repository contains all of my mods (compiled), as well as any other potentially necessary files.

 If any of the mods get more complex, I will add the other C# files.